rgrannell1/kea/BUGS.md

 - [ ] #25 check that functions that should return [A](0) do return such a value.

+- [] #26 get does not work with xFixDefaults.
+Figure out why.

 ### Done:

 - [x] #1 xLines and related function '' == character(0)?
 This may be wrong.